Easily Calibrate an Ultra-Short Throw Projector for Sewing

 On the projector press Menu>Extended>ENTER.
 Choose the “Projection” and press ENTER.
 Chose a projection orientation and press ENTER.
 Do this until the image appears correctly for you.
 Then, press Esc to exit the menu.

-Step 7: Focus Image
+Step 7: Open Calibration Document and Focus Image

 Use the focus lever on the projector to focus the image.